DragonRidersUnite/book/src/03-spit-fire.md

 }
 ```

-Hashes are expressed through curly braces `{}` and contain `key: value` separated by commas.
+Hashes are expressed through curly braces `{}` and contain `key: value` pairs separated by commas.
 The values of a hash can be anything, from numbers to strings to whatever your heart desires.
 Let's say we wanted to build our own hash to represent a dragon and put it in the `dragon` variable:

 ``` ruby
 dragon = {